berberman/nvfetcher/README.md

 * `nvfetcher build` - our main purpose, creating `sources.nix`
 * `nvfetcher clean` - clean up cache and remove `sources.nix`

-> Running `nvfetcher` without any target has no effect!
+> nvfetcher uses `build` as the target if no specified

 > You can specify `-j` to enable parallelism